mitainesoft/mitzon/README.txt

     ** install git **
-        Step 1 — Installing Git with APT
+        Step 1 ï¿½ Installing Git with APT
         Before you install Git, make sure that your package lists are updated by executing the following command:

         sudo apt-get update